Rose Ganguzza: Production work

-She is working on the production of Fatima (2017), a movie revolving around the Miracle of Fatima, to be directed by Marco Pontecorvo.
+She is working on the production of Fatima (2017), a movie exploring the Miracle of Fatima, to be directed by Marco Pontecorvo.

 Personal life

 Rose Ganguzza graduated from Immaculate Heart Academy 1966 and holds a master's degree in International Affairs from Columbia University.

 She is the mother of director and producer Antonio Campos and is married to Brazilian born TV journalist Lucas Mendes.